AI Compliance | | 15 min read

 The package should include an AI use policy, approved tool list, prohibited use rules, AI inventory, data handling matrix, vendor review checklist, model and system documentation, human oversight procedures, testing and evaluation evidence, subcontractor AI questionnaire, contract disclosure template, incident response procedure, and change management process.

-A 90-Day AI Disclosure Action Plan
+A 90 Day AI Disclosure Action Plan

 Survey employees, review licenses, check browser extensions, examine proposal and program workflows, and restrict unapproved AI use with contract data.